Clock Auctions Augmented with Unreliable Advice

-For our second main result we move beyond the standard notion of consistency, and consider a significantly stronger notion, which we denote as \sconsistency.
-In contrast to the standard consistency constraint that binds only if the prediction is fully accurate, \sconsistency\ binds on every input and requires that the social welfare achieved by the auction always approximates the social welfare of the predicted set, $\pred$.
-Note that, whenever $\pred$ is indeed optimal, approximating its social welfare reduces to approximating the optimal social welfare, so \sconsistency\ is strictly more demanding than the standard notion of consistency.
-This notion of consistency dates back to the earlier work of \citet{MNS07} and has also been studied explicitly or implicitly in some subsequent work in the learning-augmented literature.
-Our main result for this notion is a learning-augmented clock auction that achieves an asymptotically optimal trade-off between robustness and \sconsistency.
-Specifically, we show that the optimal robustness that can be achieved by a learning-augmented auction that satisfies $\alpha$-\sconsistency, is $\Theta(n^{1/(\consistency-1)}\log{n}) \) and our auction combines \( \alpha \)-\sconsistency\ with $O(n^{1/(\consistency-1)} \log{n})$ robustness.
+For our second main result, we move beyond the standard notion of consistency and consider a significantly stronger notion, which we refer to as \sconsistency.
+In contrast to the standard consistency constraint that binds only if the prediction is fully accurate, \sconsistency\ binds on every input and requires that the social welfare achieved by the auction always approximates the social welfare of the predicted set, \( \pred \).
+Note that, whenever \( \pred \) is indeed optimal, approximating its social welfare reduces to approximating the optimal social welfare, so \sconsistency\ is strictly more demanding than the standard notion of consistency.

+This notion of consistency dates back to earlier work by Mahdian et al. \cite{MNS07} and has also been studied explicitly or implicitly in some subsequent work in the learning-augmented literature.
+Our main result for this notion is a learning-augmented clock auction that achieves a near-optimal trade-off between robustness and \sconsistency.
+Specifically, we show that the optimal robustness achievable by any learning-augmented clock auction that satisfies \( \alpha \)-\sconsistency\ is \( \Omega(\frac{1}{\alpha}n^{1/(\consistency-1)} \log{n}) \) and our auction combines \( \alpha \)-\sconsistency\ with $O(n^{1/(\consistency-1)} \log{n})$ robustness.
 Note that for any constant $\alpha$ \sconsistency, the robustness of our auction is asymptotically optimal.

 Finally, using our robustness lower bound for constant \sconsistency, we also prove a lower bound on the ``cost of smoothness'' for clock auctions, i.e., a lower bound on the best achievable robustness if we also require that the performance of the auction degrades smoothly as a function of the prediction error.
 This result exhibits an interesting connection between \sconsistency\ and smoothness and is in contrast with almost all prior work in the learning-augmented framework, which does not provide impossibility results regarding smoothness guarantees.